 The pressure and volume shape diagrams are limited by the maximally possible droplet volume before detachment.
-From Figs. 6(A,C) it is apparent that, regardless of how complicated the bifurcation sequence might be, there always exists a maximal volume $\tilde{V}{\rm max}$ that a pendant drop can accommodate for all values of $\Delta \tilde{\rho}$ (green dots in Fig. 6).
-This maximal volume marks the end of existence of energetically stable droplet shapes in the diagrams Figs. 6(A,C).
+From Figs. 6(a) and 6(c), it is apparent that, regardless of how complicated the bifurcation sequence might be, there always exists a maximal volume \tilde{V}{max} that a pendant drop can accommodate for all values of $\Delta \tilde{\rho}$ (green diamonds in Fig. 6).
+This maximal volume marks the end of the existence of energetically stable droplet shapes in Figs. 6(a) and 6(c).
 This maximal volume is also essential for the stability under gravity.
 If the droplet is loaded with more than the maximal volume, no stationary state can exist, and the droplet has to start moving downwards by gravity.
-This leads to gravitational detachment of the droplet, during which it dynamically breaks up into a stable pendant drop of lower volume and a satellite droplet, which is the basis of the drop weight method.
-We only consider stationary droplet shapes and, thus, have only access to the maximal stationary droplet volume before detachment as it has also been used for tensiometry in Ref.
+This leads to gravitational detachment of the droplet during which it dynamically breaks up into a stable pendant drop of lower volume and a satellite droplet, 4,26 which is the basis of the drop weight method.
+We only consider stationary droplet shapes and, thus, have only access to the maximal stationary droplet volume before detachment, as it has also been used for tensiometry in Ref.
 27.